How to Use the Automate Endpoint

 url (optional)

-- When to omit: Omit this if your task is a general web search (e.g., “Find the weather in Boston”).
-The agent will determine the best starting point (e.g., Google).
+When to omit: Omit this if your task is a general web search (e.g., “Find the weather in Boston”).
+The agent determines the starting point.

 data (optional)